 Photo Credit - www.baligreentour.com

-FYI, The Bali people also have domestic shrines, which portrays carved figures of god like deities.
-Culture and art throughout Bali has become popular amongst tourist.
-It has become an asset to the Island, which has given them the opportunity to continue to create cultural art, while helping their economy.
-The men typically make paintings, sculptures, and musical instrument.
-While the women put the dyes and weaves together.
+FYI, The Bali people also have domestic shrines, which portray carved figures of god-like deities.
+Culture and art throughout Bali have become popular amongst tourists.
+It has become an asset to the Island, which has given them the opportunity to continue to create cultural art while helping their economy.
+The men typically make paintings, sculptures, and musical instruments.
+While the women put the dyes and weave together.
 The art that they create is unique because it is intertwined with their culture and religion.